Vets-Who-Code/march2021/phaseOneNotes/week_06.md

 # Day 1
 ## Primitives, Datatypes, and Hoisting
-- new requirement hotreload on the click of a button change to Korean switching Google API language on the hot reload keep the data saved in browser cache or local storage
-- Javascript used the name because it was a marketing ploy
+- Javascript used the name because it was a marketing ploy using the Java name
 - Javascript was a scripting language that was created to compete with aplets
 - Ecmascript is the offical name
 - REST API for datalayer, serverless technology, etc